mmastrac/clitest/crates/clitest/README.md

 ### Variables and Quoting

-clitest uses shell-style variable references and quoting to delimit strings in commands and control structures.
+*CLI/test* uses shell-style variable references and quoting to delimit strings in commands and control structures.

 | Quote Type | Behavior                                              |